inverno-io/inverno-mods/inverno-web-server/README.md

 # Web Server

-The Inverno *web-server* module provides extended functionalities on top of the *http-server* module for developing high-end Web and RESTfull applications.
+The Inverno *web-server* module provides extended functionalities on top of the *http-server* module for developing high-end Web and RESTfull servers.

 It especially provides: